aGIToz/Price-Prediction/README.md

 # Stock-Price-Prediction
 Stock price prediction using sklearn, it uses pandas web datareader to load the stock data of company from a specified date (see config.py).
-Then trains 5 models {simple linear regression, polynominal2 regression, polynomial3 regression, knn regression and bayesian regression} to predict the stock price for the next N specified number of days (see config.py).
+Then trains 5 models ***{simple linear regression, polynominal2 regression, polynomial3 regression, knn regression and bayesian regression}*** and then uses the best model to print and plot the predictions of the stock price for the next N specified number of days (see config.py).

 ## Result
 Apple stock prediction using the best (**polynomial3 regression** in this case).
 Orange curve shows the prediction for the next 18 days starting  from 2019-sep-5.